AlJawharhALOtaibi/SaudiTrain/README.md

 1. **Passenger Management:**
    - Fetch all Passengers
-   - Delete Passenger by Name
+   - Delete Passenger by ID
-   - Create Passengers by Name
+   - Create Passengers
-   - Read Passengers by Name
+   - Read Passengers by ID
-   - Update Passengers by Name
+   - Update Passengers by ID
    - Fetch Passengers by ID

 2. **Ticket Management:**